telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-certificate-issues.md

 ## Description

-To capture secure (HTTPS) traffic on macOS, Fiddler Everywhere requires the installation of a root trust certificate in the macOS Keychain Access application.
+To capture secure (HTTPS) traffic on macOS, Fiddler Everywhere requires the installation of a root CA (certificate authority) in the macOS Keychain Access application.
 This process failed and I'd like to know how can I handle the `"Fiddler root certificate NOT trusted successfully"` error?

 ## Solution